 A recent study published in Bioanalysis (Karlsborn et al., 2026) demonstrates a breakthrough with a fully automated extraction workflow using Biotage® Oligo SPE.
 By moving away from labor-intensive liquid-liquid extraction (LLE), researchers validated a "generic" method capable of handling nine different tissues—including heart, lung, and brain—across three species.

-For years, LLE was the go-to for oligonucleotides extraction because it reliably separates oligonucleotides from proteins and lipids.
-But the resulting extract can still contain hydrophilic compounds that cause signal suppression and require longer LC gradients.
-As drug pipelines evolve and move into more complex tissues—like the heart, lungs, and brain—the cracks in the LLE method are becoming harder to ignore:
+For years, LLE was the go-to for oligonucleotides extraction because to separate oligonucleotides from proteins and lipids.
+But the resulting extract can still contain matrix interreferences that cause signal suppression and require longer LC gradients.
+As drug pipelines evolve and move into more complex tissues—like the heart, lungs, and brain—the limitations of LLE are difficult to overcome:

-The complexity of tissue homogenates often leads to matrix interference and poor recovery.
+The complexity of tissue homogenates often leads to matrix interferences and poor recovery.
 Biotage® Oligo SPE utilizes a mixed-mode weak anion exchange (WAX) chemistry designed specifically to:

-By integrating this method with the Biotage® Extrahera™ automation system, the team didn't just save time; they revolutionized their approach to method validation.
+By integrating this method with the Biotage® Extrahera™ automated system, the team streamlined the path to method validation.
 The clean extracts provided by the Oligo SPE plates allowed for surrogate matrix calibration, significantly reducing the need for rare blank tissues.
 This directly supports the reduction principle of the 3Rs (Replacement, Reduction, and Refinement), making it an ethically responsible choice for modern labs.